victor-m-p/markdown-cv/index.md

 __Center for Humanities Computing Aarhus (CHCAA)__ <br/>
 Currently working for the Center for Humanities Computing Aarhus (CHCAA) as a student programmer.
-Mainly natural language processing (NLP) and social networks (e.g. Twitter, Reddit 4chan).
+Mainly natural language processing (NLP) and social networks (e.g. Twitter, Reddit, 4chan).
 Currently working with researchers to understand Chinese diplomats and state media on Twitter, see [Github](https://github.com/centre-for-humanities-computing/china-twitter).